Gravideots/GameCalendarKit/README.md

+# Game Calendar Kit Unity3D Asset.
-## Game Calendar Kit - Unity In-game time and events management system.
+## In-game time and events management system.

-[This asset](link) give you opportunity to create calendar in your game, create working day with start time and end time, and create custom events to date and time.
+Using [GameTimeKit asset](link) you can easily

+* Create calendar in your game, set starting year, month, day, and time.
+* Manage your timeline.
+Set how much real seconds contains one in-game second.
+Put the game on pause, speed up or slow down the flow of time as you need using a simple method call.
+* Manage workday.
+Set start and end time.
+This is helpful for tycoon like games, and session based games(e.g. This Is The Police, Papers Please, This War of Mine).
+* Create custom in-game events from UnityEditor with two clicks, or use force of C# scripts.
+You can expand event class, to get exactly what you need.

 ### Demo
 [**WebGl demo**](https://gravideots.github.io/GameCalendarKit/)